GlowingBear0696/LotR_LO/README.md

 ## Full Guide (below here) -- Courtesy of Trisscar on Discord

-MOD ORDER GUIDE VERSION 3: Dangit Tynan Why You Do Dis Edition

-This list has come about through the most scientific of processes.
-IE vague logic and random pings at others to see if it solves various issues.

----From top to bottom:

---Core, Hugslib, Jecstools, Humanoid, Prepare Carefully (PC could possibly also go at the bottom of this list, it also has various issues that require arcane methods to get around):
+Mod Order Guide V4
+Credit-'Chevalier XLIV' for readable format, as opposed to previous wall-of-text eye bleeding.

+-Core:
+Hugslib
+Jecstools
+Humanoid
+!Prepare Carefully! - Either here, or bottom of the mod list, occasional weird issues.

-Core includes libraries, if something says it has no content, and just has code for other mods, that is a library.
+Libraries - Core file packets, if something says it has no content, just code for other mods to build from, that's a library.
+Terra Core goes here.

 THEN

+immediately after libraries
+Giddy-up Core
+Giddy-up Addons
+Exp.
+Doors
+Third Age
-Giddy Up and all expansions of such should go right below Humanoid, and then Doors, then Third Age.
-If you are running Combat Extended, it is theorized that it should go right above Third Age, and the patch to both goes right below both.
+If running Combat Extended, it is theorized that it should go right above Third Age, patch to both goes right below both.
+In theory Rimworld of Magic goes here.

 AFTER ALL OF THAT

 -Map Generation:
-Anything that adds biomes, messes with how tiles and maps work, or changes how the world map generates.
+Anything that adds biomes, messes with how maps work, or changes how the world map generates.
+Grand Rivers and Archipelagos go here.

 -Factions:
 Anything that ONLY adds new factions, not new races or types of pawns.
-Faction Control by Rainbeau also goes here.
+Faction Control goes here.

--Trait Mods:
+-Traits:
-Rainbeau has made a few of these, for example.
-If it just adds traits, or makes it possible to have more, it goes here.
+Rainbeau's made a few of these.
+If it just adds traits, or adds slots, it goes here.

--Medical Mods:
+-Medical:
 Yes this includes those that add new bionic parts.
-No it does not include mods that ONLY add medical items.
-EPOE and Rah's are examples of medical mods.
+No it does not include mods that ONLY add medical tiems.
+EPOE and Rah's and A Dog Said and Archotech are examples of medical mods.

--Game Behavior:
+-Game Behaviour/Mechanics Mods:
-While You're Up and Hand Me That Brick go here, but so do things like Steel Isn't Flammable and Fewer Inferno Cannons.
-Basically it's anything that changes how pawns, items, buildings, or events behave.
-Emphasis on "GAME" behavior.
+While You're Up/Hand Me That Brick go here, but ALSO mods like Steel Isn't Flammable, Fewer Inferno Cannons and Greenworld, anything that changes how pawns, items, buildings, or events behave.
+Emphasis on GAME behaviour.

 -Items:
-Clothing, hair, buildings, and items; hats and weapons and Vegetable Garden and giant nuclear power plants go here.
+Clothing, hair, buildings, items; hats, weapons, Vegetable Garden, nuclear power plants, Rimfactory, Climate Control and Advanced Bridges.

--Races (and new animals):
+-Race/Animal Mods:
-RACES GO AT THE BOTTOM THIS IS NOT A DRILL.
-This also includes Arachnophobia, Werewolves, Vampires, and other mods that make massive changes to pawns just by being loaded.
+!!RACES GO AT THE BOTTOM THIS IS NOT A DRILL!!
+Includes Animal Collab, Arachnophobia, Werewolves, Vampires, and other mods that make massive changes to pawns just by being loaded.

+Sometimes two mods will conflict, and might be fixed by putting one of them above the other when it otherwise wouldn't be.
+Try this if you have done everything else here and the error still occurs.